Next: Drag and Drop, Previous: Pointer Shape, Up: Frames [Contents][Index]

 This function sets an X selection.
 It takes two arguments: a selection type type, and the value to assign to it, data.

-type should be a symbol; it is usually one of PRIMARY
+type should be a symbol; it is usually one of PRIMARY,

-.
+SECONDARY or CLIPBOARD.
 These are symbols with

 upper-case names, in accord with X Window System conventions.
 If

-, that stands for PRIMARY
+type is nil, that stands for PRIMARY.

-, it means to clear out the selection.
+If data is nil, it means to clear out the selection.

 Otherwise, data may be a string, a symbol, an integer (or a cons